-In John chapter 11 we there are two sisters in a time of great distress.
+In John chapter 11 are two sisters in a time of great distress.
 Their brother had gotten sick, they sent for Jesus but He waited to come and in the meantime their brother died.
 When Jesus arrived their brother had been dead 4 days and the sisters were upset that Jesus did not come in time to heal their brother.
 When we are in times of distress we also want God to stop, start, or fix the reason for our distress, NOW.
 But, the thing is, when Jesus came He didn't heal their brother, Jesus raised him from the dead.
 The sisters and everyone there witnessed the power of Christ which made their resurrection from death a reality no one could take from them.

 He was in danger because he was surrounded by his enemies.
 They were looking for ways to destroy him even if it meant lying about him.
 They wanted him taken down.
 This person doesn't look at his enemy though, he looks at God and remembers how God has answered him and helped him in the past.
 He trusts that God does not change ever and will always be there for him caring for him.
 We also have people who come against us at every turn and will do whatever it takes to destroy how others see us.
 But we look to the cross of Christ and lean on Him because He loves us to a degree we can not understand.
 We can however experience for ourself the love of Christ Jesus that surpasses all knowledge.

 1 Peter 5:6-7 says we are to cast our cares on God because He cares for us.
 This is our way of humbling ourself before God and opens up the way for God to faithfully care for us.